JoshPattman/spotpuppy-go/README.md

 type RotationSensor interface {
 	// This returns the roll and pitch, in degrees, of the robot
 	// 0,0 means the robot is flat.
 This should be blocking.
-	// If concurrency is desired, you can wrap this type in CachedConcurrentRotationSensor GetRollPitch() (float64, float64)
+	// If concurrency is desired, you can wrap this type in ConcurrentRotationSensor GetRollPitch() (float64, float64)
 	// This is called to calibrate the rotation sensor
 	// It should block until calibration is complete